Map-A-Droid/MAD-docs/installation/manual.rst

 .. code-block:: bash

-  apt install python-virtualenv
+  apt install python-virtualenv python3-venv

 And create a new virtual environment called :code:`mad_env` in your home directory:

 .. code-block:: bash

-  virtualenv -p python3 ~/mad_env
+  python3 -m venv ~/mad_env

 Whenever you see :code:`python3` or :code:`pip3` in the documentation, use :code:`~/mad_env/bin/python3` and :code:`~/mad_env/bin/pip3` instead.
 And, of course, use a different environment location for different python tools.